- All submitted abstracts must be in English

 - The presenting author can be any of the listed authors without affiliations to industry.

-- Poster & Oral submissions need to be limited to 300 words.
+- Submissions need to be limited to 300 words.

 - An abstract must have a short, specific title (no abbreviations) that clearly indicates the nature of the investigation.
 It is encouraged that the title is set so as to attract the audience and to hint to the conclusion of the investigation.